ask0ldd/SpringAngularTesting/README.md

    The following connection should already be set up :
       Local Instance MySQL80 / user : root / url : localhost:3306.
    ```
-5. Create an empty "test" schema with Workbench.
+5. Create an empty "test" schema with MYSQL Workbench.
 You don't need to do more than that since all the mandatory tables will be created by Spring JPA when executing the project.

 6. Build the project.